2026 Dates

 Frequently Asked Questions

 No problem at all, that’s what we’re here for!
-Get in touch and we’ll help you find the right spot and the best timing.
+When we chat we can help you find the right spot and the best timing.
 At this point you don’t need to have a date or any of the details figured out yet.
-In fact, you’ll have a much better chance of booking with us if you aren’t set on the specifics.
+In fact, you’ll have a much better chance of booking with us if you aren’t set on specifics.

-We really don’t recommend it.
-During peak season (June-Oct) weekends can get crazy crowded on the trails and it’s hard to find a secluded spot that’s intimate enough for your nuptials.
-For this reason we only accept bookings Mon-Thurs during peak season.
-In the off-season, we will make exceptions, especially since certain winter locations are only accessible on weekends, and places aren’t as crowded.
+Between April-November we don’t book weekends.
+It can get crazy crowded on the trails and it’s hard to find secluded spots for your vows.
+In the off-season, we may make exceptions, especially since certain winter locations are only accessible on weekends, and many places aren’t as crowded.

 Great question!
 We shoot rain or shine here in rainy, rainy Washington… otherwise we’d be out of work!
 During our meetings we will talk about and prepare for all kinds of weather scenarios and conditions, based on your own comfort level and safety.